-- 1. Sequence differences between the questioned sample and the revised Cambridge Reference Sequence (CRS) are generated and printed out from the Comparison Report file in Sequencher.
-These differences are organized by hypervariable region (eg., difference review file is generated for each HVI and HVII tifferences are listed in order of occurrence on the mtDNA region). molecule - In most cases, the alignment of a given mtDNA sequence with that of rCRS is 2. straightforward.
-However, care must be taken in the placement of insertions and deletions in reference to that of rCRS according to the following standard nomenclature: - Characterize profiles using the least number of differences from the a. reference sequence.
+- Sequence differences between the questioned sample and the revised Cambridge 1.
+Reference Sequence (KRS) are generated and printed out from the Comparison Report file in Sequencher.
+These differences are organized by hypervariable region (eg., one difference review file is generated for each HVI and HVII The differences are listed in order of occurrence on the mtDNA region). molecule. - 2.
+In most cases, the alignment of a given mtDNA sequence with that of rCRS is stractions and stractions and stractions and stractions and eletions in reference to that of rCRS according to the following standard nomenclature: - Characterize profiles using the least number of differences from the reference sequence.
 Align the 310 T base in the rCRS with a T whenever possible.

-DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MI TOCHONDRIAL DNA TECHNICAL LEADER 88 OF 121
+DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 76 OF 103

 - b.
 If there is more than one way to maintain the same number of differences with respect to the reference sequence, differences should be prioritized in the following order: (i) substitutions: transitions are favored over transversions, (ii) insertions/deletions (indels). - c.
-Insertions and deletions should be placed furthermost 3' to a homopolymeric region, with respect to the light strand of rCRS.
+Insertions and deletions should be placed furthermost 2' to a homopolymeric region, with respect to the light strand of CRS.
 Insertions and deletions should be combined in situations where the same number of differences to the reference sequence is maintained.
 In situations involving the "AC" motif, treat this motif as a homopolymeric region with respect to indels in the AC repeat region.
-Alignment rules a, b, and c are described in Budowle, et al, 2002.
-For casework samples where alternative alignment following the brerarchy of Wilson, et al, 2002a,b, is also possible, the alternative alignment does not need to be included in the case file. - 3.
+Alignment rules a, b, and c are described in Budowle, et al, 2007.
+For casework samples where alternative alignment following the hierarchy of Wilson, et al, 2002a,b, is also possible, the alternative alignment does not need to be included in the case file. - 3.
 Insertions (INS) should be listed to the right of a particular nucleotide position.
-Insertions are documented by first noting the site immediately 5' to the insertion followed by a point and a "1" for the first insertion, a "2" if there is a second insertion, and so on. - 4.
-Deletions (DEL) should be isted exactly where the known base in the reference sequence is missing in the sample sequence to minimize the number of differences between the questioned sample and the rCRS reference sequence.
+Insertions are documented to first noting the site immediately 5' to the insertion followed by a point and "1" for the first insertion, a "2" if there is a second insertion, and so on. - 4.
+Deletions (DEL) should be listed exactly where the known base in the reference sequence is missing in the sample sequence to minimize the number of differences between the questioned sample and the rCRS reference sequence.
 Deletions are noted by a ":" on the Sequencher printout in the consensus sequence. - 5.
-Sequence reteroplasmy (also known as point or site heteroplasmy) occurs when a single cample contains at least two mtDNA sequences that differ at one or two nucleotide positions.
-The appropriate one-letter IUPAC code will be used during the editing of a given site that shows sequence heteroplasmy.
+Sequence heteroplasmy (also known as point or site heteroplasmy) occurs when a single comple contains at least two mtDNA sequences that differ at one or two nucleotide positions.
+The appropriate one-letter IUPAC code will be used during the conting of a given site that shows sequence heteroplasmy.
 This designation will be reflected in the Sequencher Comparison Report.
-In addition, the presence of sequence heteroplasmy at the given nucleotide position for the respective heteroplasmic bases will be recorded on the sequence editing documentation.
+In addition, the presence o sequence heteroplasmy at the given nucleotide position for the respective heteroplasmic bases will be recorded on the sequence editing documentation.

-DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 89 OF 121
+DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 77 OF 103